 The watch case has been exceptionally well cared for and so the case has simply required a clean and gentle polish to bring it back to its current ‘as new’ condition.
-The outside of the case-back has a high polish and has its full thickness, meaning it has never carried an inscription.
-There are no scratches, dings or other marks visible to the naked eye.
-The case-back is of full thickness and has never been engraved.
+The outside of the case-back has a high polish and is of full thickness, meaning it has never carried an inscription and there are no scratches, dings or other marks visible to the naked eye.

-The watch case is correctly signed ‘Universal Geneve’ and carries London UK 18ct hallmarks.
-The exterior of the case also carries the case reference number 889928.
+Inside the case-back is correctly signed ‘Universal Geneve’ and carries London UK 18ct hallmarks.
+The exterior of the case carries the serial number 889928.